scmbreeze/scm_breeze/README.markdown

 Just comment out the line in `~/.scm_breeze/scm_breeze.sh`.

+## Hope you enjoy!

-Hope you enjoy, and I look forward to your pull requests!
+I look forward to your pull requests!